 #11 Updated by daviddavis almost 2 years ago

 Can I ask who the target audience is?
 Is it core developers, plugin developers, or pulp end users?
 Or maybe some combination of all three?
 I see a lot of value—it's always nice to simplify environments and give users options—but I also some risks as well.
 I'm a bit torn.

 By the way, thanks for leading this effort @milan.

-#12 Updated by milan over 1 year ago
+#12 Updated by milan almost 2 years ago

 - Description updated (diff)